SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-00/2005-12-31-cedric-halfElfRanger.md

 #### STRAUD

-> LET ME BE CLEAR WITH YOU, CEDRIC.
+> (stern) LET ME BE CLEAR WITH YOU, CEDRIC.
 >
 > THIS IS NOT A CHOICE.
 >
 > YOU WILL TRAIN WITH OBOROVSKY.
 >
-> BESIDES WHICH.
+> BESIDES WHICH--

-<BR><I>STRAUD turns the knife around and uses it to remove a speck of dirt from underneath his fingernails.</i>
+<BR><I>STRAUD looks toward his blade.
+He turns the knife around and uses it to remove a speck of dirt from underneath his fingernails.</i>

 #### STRAUD